-In this quick travel guide, I’ll reveal everything that you need to know to visit the grotto, including information on booking a boat trip to go inside the cave (and 6 more), as well as the nearby viewpoint (must-visit).
+In this quick travel guide, I’ll reveal everything that you need to know to visit the grotto based on our experience.
+I’ll also including information and advice on booking the best boat trip to go inside the cave (and 6 more), as well as how to visit the nearby viewpoint (must-visit).

 - About Malta’s Blue Grotto

 - How to Get to the Cave

 - The Blue Grotto in Malta: What to Expect